DEV270201/EasyFiles/README.md

 - **AWS S3:** Used for secure, scalable file storage.
 - **AWS EC2:** Hosts the application server.
+- **AWS Cloudfront:** Integrated Cloudfront CDN for caching files.
+- **AWS Lambda:** Integrated AWS Lambda for deleting files in the background asychronously.
+- **AWS SQS:** Integrated AWS SQS to capture failed delete operations for processing later.
+- **AWS IAM:** Assigned IAM roles to different services like Lambda, EC2, SQS to interact with each other.
-- **Nginx:** Acts as a reverse proxy and static file server for React build files.
+- **Nginx:** Acting as a reverse proxy and static file server for React build files.

+## Currently Working

+- **Multipart Uploads:** Integrating S3 multipart file uploads enabling to upload large files conveniently and at a faster rate
+- **Load Testing:** Integrating load testing for APIs to understand bottlenecks and latency

 ## Upcoming Optimizations